 Xujiahui Catholic Area, include the visit to Tou Se We Museum (old Tou-Se-We Orphanage), The Memorial Hall and Tomb of Xu Gaungqi, Xujiahui Cathedral (St. Ignatius Cathedral), Xujiahui Bibliotheca, out view of former Site of Xujiahui Observatory and Former Site of Virgin Mary Convent,

-Former French Concession, includes Wukang Road (old name Route Ferguson after Mr. John Calvin Ferguson, an American Missionary and 1st official president of Nanyang College (the former Jiaotong University)), Middle Huaihai Road (Avenue Joffre), The former residence of Bajin, Shanghai arts and Crafts Museum (the former Official Residence of the President of the Municipal Council of French Concession), Sinan Road (Old name Rue Massenet), Former Residence of Zhou Enlai Xintiandi, the Site of the First National Congress of the Communist Party of China.
+Former French Concession, includes Wukang Road (old name Route Ferguson after Mr. John Calvin Ferguson, an American Missionary and 1st official president of Nanyang College (the former Jiaotong University)), Middle Huaihai Road (Avenue Joffre), The former residence of Bajin, Shanghai arts and Crafts Museum (the former Official Residence of the President of the Municipal Council of French Concession).

 Old Shanghai County Town Area, includes Shanghai Confucius Temple, Temple of Lord Guan on the old Shanghai City Wall (he is the God of War and also the God of Wealth), Taoist Baiyuan Temple, Yuyuan Garden, Yuyuan Bazaar.